 With ReSharper, you can quickly jump to any breakpoint/tracepoint in your solution and study all breakpoints in a dedicated tool window, which features grouping, search, preview, and symbol names.

-To jump to a breakpoint
+Jump to a breakpoint

 In the Breakpoints popup that opens, you will see all breakpoints defined in your solution.